fperez/fernandoperez.org/code/indefero_dreamhost.md

 :::

-On the Dreamhost panel, when creating the new user, do *not* select
-\"enhanced security\", because we need this new user to be able to share a group with the normal user, and if I understand correctly, \"enhanced security\" would lock down the new user too much.
+On the Dreamhost panel, when creating the new user, do *not* select "enhanced security", because we need this new user to be able to share a group with the normal user, and if I understand correctly, "enhanced security" would lock down the new user too much.
 ::::

 ## Installing all the prerequisites